mudita/MuditaOS/pure_changelog.md

 * Changed unknown character glyph to the one matching the design
 * Changed tethering icon on status bar
 * Unified grey color tones used while displaying texts
+* Always display network access technology and signal strength on the status bar
+* Added days of the week to the list of SMS, calls and notes
+* Added date formatting of received/sent SMS
+* Added meditation parameters to non-volatile memory
+* Added missing translations for legal documents in French, Spanish and Swedish

 ### Fixed

 * Fixed not marking thread as read when new message arrives in the opened thread
-* Fixed alarm rings on the low battery screen
+* Fixed alarm rings on the low battery screen log
 * Fixed the notification of unread messages are not deleted with the thread
 * Fixed several MTP issues
 * Fixed notifications of unread SMS threads on the home screen